CleverCloud/documentation/content/doc/administrate/cache.md

 If you have a PHP FTP application or if your `varnish.vcl` file is on an FS Bucket, make sure you redeploy the application for the changes to take effect.
 {{< /callout >}}

-To know how to write your `varnish.vcl` file, please have a look at the [Varnish 6 book](https://info.varnish-software.com/resources/varnish-6-by-example-book).
+To know how to write your `varnish.vcl` file, have a look at the [Varnish 6 book](https://info.varnish-software.com/resources/varnish-6-by-example-book).

 ## Listen on the right port